govt6019/website/README.md

 ## Repository structure

-Everything you need is in `materials/`.
-The rest builds the website.
+Everything you need is in `materials/`; the remaining files build this website.
 ```
 materials/               everything for the course
   syllabus.pdf           the syllabus, start here